Members of president's commission on Asian Americans resign

-WASHINGTON (AP) — Ten members of the President's Advisory Commission on Asian Americans and Pacific Islanders have resigned to protest the new administration's policies and positions on repealing the Affordable Care Act, building a wall between the United States and Mexico and punishing sanctuary cities.
+WASHINGTON (AP) — Ten members of the President's Advisory Commission on Asian Americans and Pacific Islanders have resigned to protest the Trump administration's policies and positions on repealing the Affordable Care Act, building a wall between the United States and Mexico and punishing sanctuary cities.

 "We can no longer serve a president whose policies aim to create outcomes that are diametrically opposite to our principles, goals and charge," the resigning commissioners said in a letter sent to President Donald Trump on Wednesday.